Austin Riley Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.96 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 11th among all MLB pitching staffs.

+- Brewers pitchers combine to give up 131 total home runs at a clip of 1.2 per game (to rank 23rd in the league).

-- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Tuesday, the righty threw six innings against the Cincinnati Reds, allowing two earned runs while surrendering five hits.

-- In 10 games this season, the 32-year-old has amassed an ERA of 3.75, with 6.2 strikeouts per nine innings.
-Opponents are hitting .230 against him.
+- The 33-year-old has put up an ERA of 4.53, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.